 - The aim is to find out the impact of new fertilizers on the yield of organic crops, the soil, the environment, and to assess their profitability.

-The photos show the cultivation of mycorrhizal fungal inocula in the laboratory of the University of Tartu.
-Isolates were grown in trap cultures on corn, of which strains with high potential were selected.
+The photos above show the cultivation of mycorrhizal fungal inocula in the laboratory of the University of Tartu.
+The isolates were grown in trap cultures on corn.
+Of these, fungal strains with high potential were selected.

 - Appropriate ratios of feedstock materials and parameters of the granulation process were developed at NICPB.
 To optimize the production process, drying speed, strength, durability of the granules were determined and the water solubility tests of the pellets were performed (photo shown on the right).